xl350r/Urltester-rs/README.md

 ### Note

 If stuff doesn't work let me know, i've tested it to work on my network but it may not work on yours.
-Some of the ways I've implemented aspects of the code may be unoptimal as I'm (A) not a software developer by trade, and (B) I am still learning serveral aspects of coding on this level typically coding/scripting with ruby, python, bash or powershell.
+Some of the ways I've implemented aspects of the code may be unoptimal as I'm not a software developer by trade

 ### Dependacies
 * reqwest = "0.9.22"